-Effective December 2, 2002 employees that possess a Supervisory POST certificate and have 15 or more years of County service shall receive an additional 1.5% base pay bi-weekly for a total of 2.5%.
+Employees that possess a Supervisory POST certificate and have 15 or more years of County service shall receive an additional 1.5% base pay bi-weekly for a total of 2.5%.

-Effective December 2, 2002 employees that possess a Supervisory POST certificate and have 24 or more years of County service shall receive an additional 1% base pay bi-weekly for a total of 3.5%.
+Employees that possess a Supervisory POST certificate and have twenty (20) or more years of County service shall receive an additional 1% base pay bi-weekly for a total of 3.5%.

-Effective December 2, 2002 employees that possess a Management POST certificate and have 24 or more years of County service shall receive an additional 1.5% base pay bi-weekly.
+Employees that possess a Management POST certificate and have twenty (20) or more years of County service shall receive an additional 1.5% base pay bi-weekly for a total of 5%.

-Effective the first full pay period following adoption by the Board of Supervisors, for the District Attorney Investigator III classification, previous law enforcement service shall be considered in determining years of service to meet the requirement of this section.
+For the District Attorney Lieutenant classification, previous law enforcement service shall be considered in determining years of service to meet the requirement of this section.